 Converting visitors to members.
 Building a membership website homepage requires some strategy if it’s to succeed in getting a visitor to become a subscriber.

 Membership homepages need content designed to introduce, inform, build trust, peak interest and prompt the subscription of a visitor.
-Depending on the type of site you’re building, you might include all the outlined elements or just a few.
+And they also need to be optimised with keywords to be found by search engines.

 A simple logo

 The first element most people add to their website is a logo.
 While it’s important to convey a brand identity, it shouldn’t be a focal point.

 Avoid a large logo which typically creates a lot of empty space in the navigation area and pushes the banner below the fold.
 Unless you’re a name brand, your logo won’t inspire a visitor to sign up so keep your logo modest in size.